BradleyCodeU/microbit/README.md

 1. Share your project with someone and ask what they liked and what could be improved.
 What feedback did your "beta testers" give you?
 How did that help you improve your loop demo?

 ---

+# Fade One LED

+Use for loops to adjust an LED from 0 (off) to 255 (full).

+Gradually fade the LEDs from 0 up to 255, then down to 0, then up to 255, then down to 0, then up to 255, etc

+Include a "pause (ms) 100" block within the for loop to slow down the fade.
+Use a very small pause like 10.

+---